axieax/planner/README.md

 UNSW Degree Planner

 - `app.py` starts the backend server
-- `algo.py` contains the algorithm
+- `plan.py` contains the plan algorithm
 - `data.py` contains course and plan data
 - `scrape.py` scrapes the handbook for data
 - `util.py` contains abstract data types for the algorithm, courses and plan, and other general utilties